 - You will have a front and profile photo taken for your mugshot.

 - Any property you have will be taken from you and stored until you get discharged from jail.

 - You will be allowed to make a phone call so you can get in touch with a member of your family, friend, or bondsman to arrange bail.

-- If you are expected to be released shortly, you might be able to keep wearing street clothes, but if you are not expected to make bail quickly you you will have to wear a jail jumpsuit.
+- If you are expected to be released shortly, you might be able to keep wearing street clothes, but if you are not expected to make bail quickly you will have to wear a jail jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If so, please tell our readers about your experience.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Do you have any secrets that might help others make it through jail intake?